7 minute read

 })).toEqual(true)

-checks completely through two tables to make sure every key and value match exactly, even if memory addresses differ.
-I don't remember what I made this for, since it looks like it's used 0 times in my entire codebase, while shallowEqual
+end)deepEqual checks completely through two tables to make sure every key and value match exactly, even if memory addresses differ.
+I don't remember what I made this for, since it looks like it's used 0 times in my entire codebase, while shallowEqual is used in 4 places.
+So I stand pretty firm that it just isn't useful.

-local function flatten<T>(lists: { { T } }): { T }
+flattenlocal function flatten<T>(lists: { { T } }): { T }

 local flattened: { T } = {}